nadethoughts/Aetheria/Campaigns/The Anchor’s Secret/Transcripts/TAS Session 05 - Transcript.md

 Um, and they are, and they're also kind of making a beeline towards you. and that is where I'm going to call initiative.
 Yeah, out, out, out, out, out, out.
 Okay, that's what, yeah. so for those of you who don't remember initiative, what you are, what you're doing is you're rolling a d20 and then in the, on the bottom, on the front page of your character sheet, at the bottom, in the combat section, there's an initiative number and you add that to your d20.
 Yeah.
 One and one?
 Yeah!
 Yeah!
 Dice Jail!
 Uh, work 17 for me.

 Shame!
 I got, uh, yep, 26.
 Mr. Old got 26.
 And his new dice are working out well.
 I don't know.
 Yeah, I like one.
-Lil Jon got 17.
+Lil John got 17.
 Oh, it's a cool piece of stuff, or it's like the dual screen.
 Yeah.
 17. Arthur, what'd you get?
 I, I got a, no, no, uh, I, I got a 14.
 14. Okay, now.
-Uh, what we got, Jesric?
+Uh, what we got, Jezrek?
 19. Oh, that was everybody.
 That's me.
 And, aha.
 Did we get a Amber Alert?
 Oh.
 Yes.
 Yep.
 That would be, I blame Dave.
 And, three.
 I'm looking for a go.
 I'm going to, head on backwards, do that.
 Car, shirt.
 Mud, mud color.

 You could make it a four.
 Ah, yes, yes.
 Can I get luck for failing initiative?
 I'm pretty sure I failed initiative.
 Roll vendor, fine, here you go.
 With advantage.
 With advantage.
 That's great.
 All right.
 With advantage.
 All right, so we, so we are at the top of the round.
 The, the, the steam, the steam creatures are moving at you at ludicrous speed.
-Miseral, however, is more ludicrous.
+Mistral, however, is more ludicrous.
 So, that's true.
 You, have, the first, uh, the first round of combat, sir.
 All right.
 Uh, what am I supposed to do with all this water?

 I don't think I'm like, right?
 My opinion, you use a brain strap.
 Or you know, you can actually hit these guys.
 Because they look, don't look fully solid.
 They don't look fully solid, so.
-Ah, little John, just remember, I made your weapon, uh, magical, so add an additional one.
+Ah, Lil John, just remember, I made your weapon, uh, magical, so add an additional one.
 The big one in the middle, is that considered, that's the, the first guy that, John, yeah, that's the, that's the big monstrous, like, elemental.
 These are all elementals.
 This is what, what you're dealing with here.
 Yep.
 If that matters.
 More magical, when a mental error pierce through the, thaw guy, how, uh, movie?

+---

+### Session Play - Part 6

 I know, normally if you pass somebody, like, they can react, right?
 If you leave a threatened square.
 Yeah.
 So you can go, like, like, you could go all the way out here and around and probably be fine.
 Assuming these things don't have reach, this guy might, but, yeah, so.
 I'm trying to figure out like how hard do I have to be away from him in order to, like, if I wanted to, so this guy.
 So in general, kind of what you're looking at here is everybody has a reach of one or five feet.
 So it's any square that is around them.